dkorolev-gfdata-wb/dkorolev-gfdata-wb.github.io/README.md

 # WB-Dashboards

-The project consists of "Projects", "Resource" and "Team" dashboards that allow to manipulate a large amount of data related to projects within the organization (information about projects, tasks, milestones, phases, terms, etc.).
+The project consists of the "Projects", "Resource" and "Team" dashboards that allow to manipulate a large amount of data related to projects within the organization (information about projects, tasks, milestones, phases, terms, etc.).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project.

 ### Getting a local version of the project